 SEC.
-10. And be it further enacted, That the twenty-eightle section of the act entitled "An act to amend the laws relating to the Post Office Department," approved March three, eighteen hundred and sixty-three, be, and the same is hereby, amended by the addition of the following clause, namely: And when any letter bearing a request for its return to the writer, in case of its non-delivery, shall have been so returned to the office at which it was originally mailed, then, and in that case, it shall be obligatory upon the person to whom such letter has been returned to receive the same, and to pay therefor the postage specified by this section; and in default of said writer to receive and pay for the letter so returned, he shall be subject to a penalty of ten dollars, to be recovered in any court of competent jurisdiction.
+10. And be it further enacted, That the twenty-eighth section of Amendment of the act entitled "An act to amend the laws relating to the Post-Office act 1863, ch.
+71 Department," approved March three, eighteen hundred and sixty-three, be, and the same is hereby, amended by the addition of the following clause, namely: And when any letter bearing a request for its return to duested to be rethe writer, in case of its non-delivery, shall have been so returned to the turned to be reoffice at which it was originally mailed, then, and in that case, it shall be ceived, and postobligatory upon the person to whom such letter has been returned, to re- age paid. ceive the same, and to pay therefor the postage specified by this section; and in default of said writer to receive and pay for the letter so returned, he shall be subject to a penalty of ten dollars, to be recovered in any court of competent jurisdiction.